yousefkotp/Producer-Consumer-Implementation/README.md

     - The interval between two consecutive items produced by this producer in milliseconds.
     - Bounded buffer size.

-- The producer process can be run using the following command:
+- A sample run for producer process would be like this:
 ```bash
 ./producer GOLD 100 10 200 10
 ```